 Measured over a period of several years this Sub-Fund aims to beat the performance of the Index as listed in the Appendix II of the Company's Prospectus.
-The Index is a broad representation of the Sub-Fund's investment universe.
+The Index is a broad representation of Sub-Fund's investment universe.
 The Sub-Fund may also include investments into securities that are not part of the Index universe.

-The Sub-Fund is actively managed by using amongst others fundamental and behavioural analysis resulting in dynamic asset allocations over time.
+The Sub-Fund uses amongst others fundamental and behavioural analysis resulting in dynamic asset allocations over time.
 The Sub-Fund positioning can therefore materially deviate from the Index.

-On an ancillary basis, the Sub-Fund may invest in transferable securities (including warrants on transferable securities up to a maximum of 10% of the Sub-Fund's net assets), money market instruments, 144A securities, units of UCITS and other UCIs for another purpose than achieving the Sub-Fund's primary investment objective - and deposits, as described in the prospectus, Part III, Chapter III "Investment Restrictions", Section A "Eligible investments".
+The Sub-Fund may invest in transferable securities (including warrants on transferable securities up to a maximum of 10% of the Sub-Fund's net assets), money market instruments, units of UCITS and other UCIs and deposits, as described in the prospectus, Part III, Chapter III "Investment Restrictions" Section A "Eligible investments".
+Investments in asset-backed securities will however be limited to 20%.